fkrieter/mephisto/README.md

 ```
 Make sure you have **ROOT** version **6.14** or higher installed.

-If this is your first time using **Mephisto**, consider taking the interactive tutorials [here](https://github.com/fkrieter/mephisto/tree/master/examples).
+If this is your first time using **Mephisto**, consider taking the interactive tutorial [here](https://github.com/fkrieter/mephisto/tree/master/tutorial).

 ---